South China Sea: Islands and seamounts

-The Spratly Islands spread over an 810 by 900 km area covering some 175 identified insular features, the largest being Taiping Island (Itu Aba) at just over 1.3 km long and with its highest elevation at 3.8 m.
+The Spratly Islands span an area of approximately 810 by 900 km, covering around 175 identified insular features, the largest being Taiping Island (Itu Aba) at just over 1.3 km long and with its highest elevation at 3.8 m.

 The largest singular feature in the area of the Spratly Islands is a 100 km wide seamount called Reed Tablemount, also known as Reed Bank, in the northeast of the group, separated from Palawan Island of the Philippines by the Palawan Trench.
-Now completely submerged, with a depth of 20 m, it was an island until it was covered about 7,000 years ago by increasing sea levels after the last ice age.
+Now completely submerged, with a depth of 20 m, it was an island until it was covered approximately 7,000 years ago by increasing sea levels after the last ice age.
 With an area of 8,866 km2, it is one of the largest submerged atoll structures in the world.

 Trade route

-The South China Sea has historically been an important trade route between northeast Asia, China, southeast Asia, and going to India and the west.
-The number of shipwrecks of trading ships that lie on the ocean's floor attest to a thriving trade going back centuries.
+The South China Sea has historically been an important trade route between northeast Asia, China, southeast Asia, and going to India and the West.
+The number of shipwrecks of trading ships that lie on the ocean's floor attests to a thriving trade going back centuries.
 Nine historic trade ships carrying ceramics dating back to the 10th century until the 19th century were excavated under Swedish engineer Sten Sjöstrand.

-Of the world's $16 trillion maritime shipping, $3.4 trillion passed through South China Sea in 2016.
-The 2019 data shows that the sea carries trade equivalent to 5 per cent of global GDP.
+Of the world's $16 trillion maritime shipping, $3.4 trillion passed through the South China Sea in 2016.
+The 2019 data showed that the sea carries trade equivalent to 5 percent of global GDP.

+In 2023, the South China Sea remained a major energy trade route, with 10 billion barrels of petroleum and petroleum products and 6.7 trillion cubic feet of liquefied natural gas passing through it.
+The LNG volume represented 34% of global LNG trade.